Tag Archives: social media

 By Michael Lanza

-This winter, for the ninth year in a row, my family will do something we have eagerly anticipated annually for almost as long as my children’s memory reaches backward.
+This winter, for the tenth year of the past 11, my family plans to do something we have eagerly anticipated annually for almost as long as my children’s memory reaches backward.
 It will involve skis, backpacks, and spending four days at a yurt tucked away in snow-covered mountains a few miles from the nearest, very lonely, winding, two-lane road.
 But the details matter only inasmuch as they steer us toward our ultimate goal: We really go there to get completely unplugged.

 We do that mostly for ourselves, of course.
 But I think we need this notion of disconnecting to catch on more widely, to save us all from ourselves.
 Continue reading →